2019 GPA EXECUTIVE BOARD

 The Executive Board of GPA meets weekly to discuss upcoming events, the status of each of the branches, and internal affairs.
-It consists of five elected GPA officers, three appointed GPA officers, and the heads of each of the three branches.
+It consists of six elected GPA officers and the heads of each of the three branches.

 Justin Greenman is a sophomore, double majoring in History and Political Science.
 Before becoming President of GPA, he was Conservative Caucus Chair for the Penn Political Union and Operations Manager for the Penn Political Review.
 In addition, he is a member of Penn Model Congress as well as PIPAC Political Director.
 When he’s not in class or doing extracurricular activities, he watches a variety of network television comedies and dramas (Friends > The Big Bang Theory > The Office) and roots for the New York Jets and Mets.

 Rachel Steinig - vice president External

 Rachel Steinig is a sophomore from Philadelphia planning to major in Political Science and Spanish.
 Outside of GPA, she is the president of March For Our Lives Penn, is an active member of Penn Democrats, and conducts international relations research on border security.
 In her free time, she enjoys running, yoga, exploring the outdoors, and frequenting cute coffee shops.
 She loves to talk about veganism, education politics, human rights, and activism.